 Remaily Green – 2 years old and 2′-3′ tall

-The grape vine flowers are self fertile and are pollinated by the wind, birds and the various insects passing by.
-Vines as young as one year are capable of producing fruit.
+Grape vine flowers are self fertile and are pollinated by the wind, birds and the various insects passing by.
+This means that you don’t need to have more than one plant to get a crop of grapes like you do with blueberries.
+Vines as young as one year are capable of producing fruit given the right conditions and care.

-Prune the grape in the early spring before new leaf buds appear and the vines begin to grow.
+Prune the grape vine in the early spring before new leaf buds appear.
 Then while the new green vines are still young and flexible, you can train it to grow on a trellis.
 With good pruning maintenance it’ll stay quite contained and beautiful in your small space.

-This is where you can get creative and choose to grow the vine along a wall or in a unique shape to suit your space.
-Be careful not to over prune and cut out branches after spring leafing out because you’ll likely cut off the young flowers that are soon to be grapes.
+This is where you can get creative and choose to grow the vine along a wall, espaliered or in a trellis or obelisk.
+Look for something to suit your specific space.
+Be careful not to over prune and cut out branches after spring leafing because you’ll likely cut off the young flowers that are soon to be grapes.

-The grape vine is easy to recognize, the leaves are very similar in shape to the maple leaf, just more round and less distinct around the edges.
-The leaves all hang upside down from the vines.
+The grape vine is easy to recognize, the leaves are very similar in shape to the maple leaf.
+The leaves hang upside down from the vines.

-If you like grapes and you have decent hot sun in your backyard for 6 or more hours a day then I recommend growing grapes in containers and experience the pleasure of growing them yourself.
+If you like grapes and you have decent hot sun in your backyard for 6 or more hours a day then I recommend growing grapes in containers and experience the pleasure of eating your own fresh grown grapes.
+They’re so delicious.